phlundblom/esphome-p1mini/README.md

 The RTS signal of the secondaty port is ignored and all data is passed along as soon as it is received, regardless if the secondary device is ready to receive or not.

 ## Installation
+The component can be used by itself from any config file, or with the included config file, which is kept up to date with any updates and matches the hardware configuration described for a D1-mini.

+### Standalone
+If you are making substantial changes to the config it may make more sense to [use the component only](component_only.md) in your config file.

+### The full experience
 Clone the repository and create a companion `secrets.yaml` file with the following fields:
 ```
 wifi_ssid: <your wifi SSID>